EndPointCorp/end-point-blog/2015/02/24/postgres-onerrorrollback-explained.html.md

      3
 ```

 What about if you create a savepoint yourself?
 Or even a savepoint with the same name as the one that psql uses internally?
-Not a problem—Postgres allows multiple savepoints with the same name, and will rollback or release the latest one created, which allows ON_ERROR_ROLLBACK to work seamlessly with user-provided savepoints.
+Not a problem—​Postgres allows multiple savepoints with the same name, and will rollback or release the latest one created, which allows ON_ERROR_ROLLBACK to work seamlessly with user-provided savepoints.

 Note that the example above sets ON_ERROR_ROLLBACK (yes it is case sensitive!) to ‘interactive’, not just ‘on’.
 This is a good idea, as you generally want it to catch human errors, and not just plow through a SQL script.